shrutithakur/BubbleSortAngularJS/README.md

 # bubble-sort-angular-js

-Synopsis
+#Synopsis

 This project was achieved using AngularJS which is a JavaScript framework.
 Bubble Sort AngularJS project is aimed at the visual representation of the working of Bubble Sort algorithm using AngularJS.

-Installation
+#Installation

-Clone repository and install dependencies via git and npm install and bower install
+1) Clone repository and install dependencies via git
+2) npm install
+3) bower install

 Run it using grunt serve

-Steps to follow
+#Steps to follow

 1) It is assumed that the user inputs a string of space-separated numbers (positive/negative/float) to be Bubble sorted.
 2) Click on the "Display the input" button for a visual representation of the user input.